TEAM OF PSYCHIATRIC EXPERTS

-Psychologists- Qualified to perform psychotherapy, psychological testing among other professional services.
-Psychologist are not qualified to prescribe medication.
+Psychologists- Qualified to perform psychotherapy, psychological testing, among other professional services.
+The psychologist is not qualified to prescribe medication.

 Psychologists with diverse education and experience- Doctorate in Ministry, Christian Counseling, Chemical Dependency, Marriage and Family Therapy, EMDR.

 A Nutritionist is an expert in the science of nutrition.
 They work with a person's lifestyle to help with weight loss or weight management, lower blood sugar in Diabetes and assist a person in planning and maintaining a healthy, well-balanced diet.

 A Health Coach is an expert who often places their focus on positive psychology.
 The health coach assists the person in identifying their values and transform their goals into action.
 They motivate and encourage a person to live a healthy lifestyle.
 A health coach can provide support and encouragement for the person who has difficulty maintaining healthy behaviors.

 YOGA INSTRUCTOR 'YOGI'

 Yoga has been around for many years, and there is some archaeological evidence that yoga has probably existed for over 5000 years.
 Yoga can be very beneficial in a variety of areas.
 It focuses on a person's breathing.
 Therefore, it can be used to help a person relax, stress reduction, lower blood pressure, reduce anxiety, help with insomnia, panic attacks, and much more.
 A qualified yoga instructor can assist with technique and goals.
 Yoga can be particularly helpful in Anxiety disorders.